Alien vs. Predator: Action figures

 During the 1980s and 1990s, Halcyon Models released seventeen Alien model kits, beginning in 1987, as well as a Predator 2 model kit in 1994.

 In 1994, Kenner released a collection of action figures known as Aliens vs. Predator.
-This followed the two initial series of Aliens that were based on an animated series, Operation: Aliens, that was never broadcast.
+This followed the two initial series of Aliens that were based on an animated series, Operation: Aliens, which was never broadcast.
 As such, the inclusion of Predator is often considered the 3rd and 4th series of the Aliens line.
-This collection includes several Aliens, many of which feature built-in attack features, and Predators, which include removable masks and battle weapons such as spears and missile launchers.
-The figures generally possess 5 points of articulation, and some include a mini Dark Horse comic book.
+This collection includes several Aliens, many of which feature built-in attack functions, and Predators, that have removable masks and battle weapons such as spears and missile launchers.
+The figures generally possess five points of articulation, and some include a mini Dark Horse comic book.

 While the collection as a whole is known as Aliens vs. Predator, the two character types have their own card art that only features the character at hand.
 An exception would be the Aliens vs. Predator 2-pack.
 Since human space marines were included in the initial Aliens line, the Predator was marketed as an alternative enemy to the Aliens.
 A figure cardback reads: "The stage is set for the universe's two most ferocious enemies.
 It's the gruesome and evil Aliens against the big-game hunter Predator.
 Who will win... the beast or the hunter?
 Can the Predator stop the evil Aliens before the galaxy is destroyed?!?!?!"

 In 1998, Kay Bee Toys released the Kenner produced Aliens: Hive Wars line featuring Aliens, Marines, and Predators.
-More figures, including a female Predator and an Alien/Predator/Smash Mason 3-pack, were designed for this series but never released as part of the line.
+More figures, including a female Predator and an Alien/Predator/Smash Mason 3-pack, were designed for this series, but never released as part of the line.